ryanjbaxter/bluegreen/README.md

 ```

 Now in Eureka we should see that both instances of the Blue Green Service have the
 status `UP`.
-However the frontend app won't wrote any traffic to the service until
+However the frontend web app won't route any traffic to the service until
 it refreshes the service data from Eureka.
 This may take a couple minutes to occur.
 Once the frontend app refreshes it's service data from Eureka, you can refresh the
 web app and see that sometimes you will see `BLUE` returned and sometimes you will